upenn-embedded/final-project-s25-slay/README.md

 1. **Show a system block diagram & explain the hardware implementation.**
    ![1744993332479](image/README/1744993332479.png)

    > Hardware Implementation: The proof-of-concept circuits will be transferred from the breadboard to development boards.
 The pressure sensor has been securely attached to the crochet needle, along with the LED noodle and data bus (which sends pressure sensor, LED, and LCD input/output data via ADC and SPI).
 The main change we have to the block diagram is adding in a haptic feedback sensor as a stretch goal.
 In summary, the pressure sensor is connected to an ADC pin, which communicates the tap frequency, allowing the MCU timer to determine the difference between a single-tap and a double-tap.
 The photoresistor is also connected to an ADC pin, providing environmental information to determine how bright the LED should be.
 The LCD is connected to an SPI-capable pin through which the LCD is initialized.
-Finally, the undo and lighting mode buttons are connected to digital GPIO pins, allowing the user to tailor their crochet experience.
+Finally, the undo (not yet implemented) and lighting mode buttons are connected to digital GPIO pins, allowing the user to tailor their crochet experience.
    >
 2. **Explain your firmware implementation, including application logic and critical drivers you've written.**